A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Melbourne for Attractions, Food, Couples, and Nightlife

 Is there more to do in Shanghai or Melbourne?

 You'll generally find more things to do in Shanghai than Melbourne.
 Shanghai is bigger than Melbourne, and it also has more attractions and activities for travelers.
-Shanghai is better known for its museums, food, shopping, big city activities, and impressive beauty, while Melbourne is more popular for its nightlife and beaches.
+Shanghai is better known for its museums and attractions, food, shopping, big city activities, and impressive beauty, while Melbourne is more popular for its nightlife and beaches.
 Shanghai is more touristy than Melbourne and is popular for its historical landmarks, local street food, vibrant markets, and waterfront promenade.
 Also, Shanghai is famous for The Bund.
 Melbourne is well known for its art and cultural scene, its sports history, and its friendly and welcoming population.

 How is Shanghai different from Melbourne?